kutlugsahin/vue-smooth-dnd/README.md

 ### `@drag-start`

-Event to be emitted only by by all containers when drag start.
+Event to be emitted by all containers on drag start.

 ```jsx
 <Container @drag-start="onDragStart($event)">